Okomikeruko/choir-site/README.md

 - `db/` - Database migrations and seeds
 - `test/` - Test files

-## Contributing

-1. Create a feature branch from `master`
-2. Make your changes
-3. Run tests to ensure they pass
-4. Submit a pull request

 ## Deployment

 This application is configured for deployment to Heroku using Docker containers.